skrapeit/skrape.it/README.md

 #### using bleeding edge features before official release
 We are offering snapshot releases via jitpack.
 Thereby you can install every commit and version you want.
-But be careful, these are non official releases and may be unstable as well as breaking changes can occur at any time.
+Be careful since these are non-official releases and may be unstable as well as breaking changes can occur at any time.

 If you want be a bit more safe you can use a certain commit instead of referencing skrape{it}'s master branch as a dependency to avoid sudden breaking changes.
-!
-Please make sure to go to https://jitpack.io/#skrapeit/skrape.it/ click the commits tab and the "Get it"-button to force a build of a certain commit.
+> Please that if you are the first and initial download of a specific commit [jitpack](https://jitpack.io/#skrapeit/skrape.it/) needs some time to build the requested artifact.

 ##### Add experimental stuff